WUT-IDEA/DASFAA2023.github.io/README.md

   - user_id : user identifier
   - recipe_id : recipe identifier
   - rating : user ratings for the recipe(five-point scale)
   - dateLastModified : the time the user review was last modified

+**News:The latest version of this dataset has been released, and realted paper has been accepted by SIGIR 2024.
+Please see it in https://github.com/WUT-IDEA/MealRecPlus**

 ## Task